-All participants have been muted.

-Please type your questions in the "Question" section of the dashboard - we will make time for as many questions as possible at the conclusion of this presentation.
+- All participants have been muted. - Please type your questions in the "Question" section of the dashboard - we will answer all questions at the conclusion of this presentation. - Please note that copies of today's presentation will be available for download shortly. - This webinar (and all other past PJR webinars) will also be available for re-viewing on our website under "Previously Recorded Webinars."